Help sought for 'mortgage prisoners'

 But it said there was no easy way for customers to be confident of which mortgage deal they might qualify for, and this was "a significant impediment" to shopping around.

-It also said a "significant minority" - about 30% - of customers failed to find the cheapest mortgage.
+The FCA also said a "significant minority" - about 30% - of customers failed to find the cheapest mortgage.

 It wants to make it easier for borrowers, early on in the process, to see what mortgage products they can qualify for, and to assess and compare these products.